karstengresch/chordelia/_pages/setup.md

 ###  Prerequisites
   * [http://maven.apache.org Apache Maven (3.x)] needs to be installed.
 Check the instructions [http://maven.apache.org/download.html#Installation here].
 <<<<<<< HEAD
-  * You should use a JDK 1.8x (latest stable version normally preferred).
+  * You should use a JDK 1.8x (latest stable version normally preferred, tested for Oracle JDK only, sorry.).
   * Vagrant OR
   * MySQL or other index-based locking database (not H2/HSQL-DB, not Derby).
   * Lilypond (on OS X, Mac Ports comes in handy), in case you want getting Lilypond and/or PDF.